 How to Get Started

-Always make sure to add every search keyword you are bidding on in other campaigns as a negative for DSA.
+Always add every keyword you are actively bidding on in other campaigns as a negative in your DSA campaigns.
+The Best PPC agency in Dubai uses this method to prevent keyword cannibalization.

-The ultimate goal of DSA is to render it useless in the sense that you are either:
+The ultimate goal of DSA is to either:

-- Gathering new keywords that are outside of your current list that match your site content.
+• Discover new keywords outside your current targeting that align with your website content.

-Keep a close eye on queries and traffic – this is not a set-it-and-forget-it campaign type!
+Keep a close eye on queries and traffic — this is not a “set-it-and-forget-it” campaign type.
+The Best PPC agency in Dubai treats DSA as an ongoing optimization process rather than a passive strategy.

 4. Test Broad Match Keywords (Gasp!)